compiledpanda/handbook/book/00-README.md

 # Purpose Driven Development
-Purpose Driven Software Product Development

-A handbook describing how to do purpose driven software product development.
+Purpose Driven Software Product Development - A handbook specifying how to do purpose driven software product development.

 Question: Is this a handbook or manual?